Electronic Communications Privacy Act (ECPA)

 ECPA regulates when electronic communications can be intercepted, monitored, or reviewed by third parties, making it a crime to intercept or procure electronic communications unless otherwise provided for under law or an exception to ECPA.
 ECPA defines "electronic communication" as "any transfer of signs, signals, writing, images, sounds, data, or intelligence of any nature transmitted in whole or in part by a wire, radio, electromagnetic, photoelectronic or photooptical system that affects interstate or foreign commerce."
 This definition focuses on the transfer of the data - the time during which the packets of data are traveling between one point and the other.
 This creates and "on the wire" versus "off the wire" distinction that is becoming more difficult as technology advances.

-ECPA case law is confused in part due to the sharp distinctions drawn between communications in transit and those that are being stored.
-What was once an clear distinction - particularly with wireline telephones - is now incredibly complex.
-For example, the packets that make-up a single e-mail are broken apart, transit multiple servers and routers, and are then recombined and stored on remote servers.
-It is unclear how ECPA applies to these packets: whether the email is in transit, and therefore governed by Title I, or in "electronic storage" and governed by Title II.
-Title I, the Wiretap Act, and Title II, the Stored Communications Act, have vastly different standards and requirements, which creates uncertainty for users, law enforcement, and the courts.
+Courts are in disagreement over the scope of ECPA’s e-mail protections in part due to the sharp distinctions drawn between stored communications and those in transit.
+What was once a clear distinction between interception of communications in transit vs. collection of stored messages in the telephone context is now increasingly muddled with e-mail.
+For example, the packets that make-up a single e-mail are broken apart, sent across multiple servers and routers, and then recombined and stored on remote computers to be made accessible to a user.
+It is unclear how ECPA applies at each of these stages: is an email considered in transit, and therefore governed by Title I, or is the message n "electronic storage" and governed by Title II.
+Title I, the Wiretap Act, and Title II, the Stored Communications Act, trigger different legal standards, which creates uncertainty for users, providers, law enforcement officers, and judges.

 Congress has held several hearings on reforming ECPA, with technology companies and digital rights groups lobbying for clear standards that are adaptable to technological advances.
 Law enforcement has questioned the need to ECPA reform, fearing that reforms could decrease their ability to acquire digital information in a timely manner.